justin-ferri/my_action_server/README.md

 This example illustrates how to design an action server and an action client pair.

-The action server "my_action_server" implements a "simple" action server.
+The action server "my_action_server" is based on wsnewman's "simple" action server.
 This example is documented in the document "Introduction to action servers and clients:  designing your own action server."

-The complementary "example_action_client" can work with any of the action servers.

 ## Example usage
-Start up roscore (or gazebo).
-Execute:
-`rosrun my_action_server my_action_server` to start the server, and:
+Run the following commands to use the STDR simulator in wsnewman's learning_ros `roslaunch stdr_launchers server_with_map_and_gui_plus_robot.launch` to start STDR, `rosrun my_action_server my_lidar_alarm` to start the lidar alarm, `rosrun my_action_server my_action_server` to start the server, and:
-`rosrun my_action_server example_action_client` to start the client.
+`rosrun my_action_server my_action_client` to start the client.

-You can monitor the communications with:
-`rostopic echo example_action/goal`
-and
-`rostopic echo example_action/result`

-## Running tests/demos
-Start the server and the client, in either order (though client will time out if you wait too long to start the server).
-The display output should show that the client and server agree on how many requests have been serviced.
-However, if you halt the client and restart it, the client service count will be out of sync with the server's service count.
-For this demo, this mis-match causes the server to halt (for debug purposes only).